dokumentacion/planaria/api.md

 1. **The Entire File System:** In addition to the built-in MongoDB instance which acts as the backbone of Planaria, you can implement additional state storage by writing to and reading from files.
 2. **Flexible:** Unlike the file serve API which was limited to a single folder named assets and was public by default, the new file system interface is private by default, just like how a regular backend works.
 This means you can build a transparent backend without having to make everything public.
 3. **Build your own file serve API:** The flexibility allows for various models of backend privacy models.
-For starters, the new file system interface can be used to build as many file serve apis as you want.
+For starters, the new file system interface can be used to build as many file serve APIs as you want.
 And it’s much more powerful because you can write your own custom file serve handler (The old file serve API was simple but not customizable).
 4. **Private File System:** Often you don’t want your files to be immediately accessible to public HTTP access.
 For example, you may be storing private keys.
 You may be storing 3rd party API keys that should not be exposed to the public.
 (Similar to how programmers never commit environment variables to version control systems like git) Or you may be storing a file-based-database, which exists as a blob of file and is meant to be accessed through a database query interface instead of accessing the raw file itself.
 So on and so on.
 By providing a private file system, you can build extremely flexible applications that still take full advantage of Bitcoin’s transparency (since all “commands” and “events” are Bitcoin transactions)

 #### What can you do with File System API?